 The Warren B. Rudman Center for Justice, Leadership and Public Policy provides scholarship, training, and opportunity for a new generation of leaders who cherish public service.
 The Rudman Center and its programs also serve as a living monument to Senator Rudman and the other leaders of his political generation whose values and examples it seeks to foster, transmit and preserve.

 In creating the Rudman Center, UNH Law has embarked on a bold course to shape a new generation of leaders.
 They will be selected for their experience and potential to carry forth the key values of Warren Rudman's career in public service: a commitment to justice, a capacity for leadership, and a devotion to common sense, common purpose, and the common good.

 It's truly an honor to have an academic center named after me, especially since I can think of no greater mission than to train our next generation of leaders to seek justice, serve their country, and work together for the common good.

 The hallmark of the Rudman Center is the Rudman Fellows program, which selects two entering law students each year and develops their interest and skills in public policy.
-The Rudman Fellows are granted tuition exemptions, summer scholarships, and one-year post-graduate fellowships that place them in organizations that exemplify the mission of the Rudman Center, such as the Concord Coalition and the New Hampshire Attorney General's office.
+The Rudman Fellows are granted tuition exemptions and summer scholarships that place them in organizations that exemplify the mission of the Rudman Center, such as the Concord Coalition and the New Hampshire Attorney General's office.
 In exchange for these opportunities, Rudman Fellows work for at least three years in government or public interest positions.